Setup and Config

 A tilde

-are used to introduce the postfix nth parent and peel onion operation. -
+~and caret^are used to introduce the postfix nth parent and peel onion operation. -

 A colon

-to mean "use srcref’s value and store it in dstref" in fetch and push operations.
+:is used as insrcref:dstrefto mean "use srcref’s value and store it in dstref" in fetch and push operations.
 It may also be used to select a specific object such as with 'git cat-file': "git cat-file blob v1.3.3:refs.c". -

 at-open-brace

-is used as a notation to access a reflog entry.
+@{is used as a notation to access a reflog entry.

-option, the command takes a name and checks if
+With the --branch option, the command takes a name and checks if

 it can be used as a valid branch name (e.g. when creating a new